djangocon/2023.djangocon.us/_posts/2023-08-15-get-active.md

 The [North/South Greenway](https://www.dprplaymore.org/265/North-South-Greenway) (7.5 miles of paved trail).

-The [American Tobacco Trail](https://triangletrails.org/american-tobacco-trail) has 22 miles of rails to trails that starts less than a mile from the hotel and continues south for 14 milespaved and 8 more of gravel after that
+The [American Tobacco Trail](https://triangletrails.org/american-tobacco-trail) has 22 miles of rails to trails that starts less than a mile from the hotel and continues south for 14 miles of paved trail and 8 more of gravel after that

 The [East Coast Greenway](https://www.greenway.org/states/north-carolina) runs through Durham.